Abby's Pep Talks

 But signs of life are returning.

-Anna, their neighbor, has begun to recreate the beautiful garden she used to have there.
+Anna, their neighbor, has begun to replant the beautiful garden she used to have.
 You can see a picture of it below.
 She has landscaped the area, moving rocks and sand to create little rivulets and pathways where she has planted hundreds of seeds, plugs, and bulbs.
-From a distance, it doesn’t look like much, but upon closer inspection, it is the evidence of beauty and perseverance.
+From a distance, it doesn’t look like much, but upon closer inspection, you can see the evidence of perseverance.

 Substack is the home for great culture